RarePepe-Party/rpp-cards-ruleset/README.md

 Rarepepe.Party uses [moonsharp] as Lua runtime, and all the inherent restrictions to it apply to rule scripts.

+## Git functionality for game rules

+Git provides a full set of versioning, milestone, tags and branches.
+This functionality will be fully support by Rarepepe.party for ruleset specification as follows:

+ * _Branches_: Branches will be treated as different variants of the game.
+Each branch should change its `descriptor.json` file to state what this ruleset variant does.
+ * _Tags_: Tags specify the version of the variant.
+Only tagged commits will be treated as valid versions (besides HEAD which will be treated as Beta version of the branch).
+ * _Forks_: Forked repos are treated as universes.
+There's only one official universe (RarePepe-Party/rpp-cards-ruleset) but user made universes are encouraged and will be actively promoted as long as the Github API provides fork inspection.

 ## Game modes

 The game has 3 modes where the cards can be used: Overworld, PvP and Team.